SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Since 2023, the Debsoc has followed Harsha's idea to increase selectivity while remaining inclusive, which was to check who retained interest at the end of a 3-round-recruitment process.

 The first round remained the same.
 _The second round was a 'group discussion', with one moderator and 6 recruits.
-And the one who scored more 'points' would be the one who engaged more._
+The person who scored more 'points' was the one who engaged more._
 In 2024, we got rid of the group discussion round and replaced it with an AP lite round.
 I think the 2024 model is the best model we've had so far, and later I'll talk about why.

 The third round was a month long, with sessions every day, and people who attended the most sessions were recruited.